 4. Reconsider your content

-As you’re going through your showcases, you may notice missing information or functionality that would make your sales materials easier to use.
+As you’re going through your presentations, you may notice missing information or functionality that would make your sales materials easier to use.

 Now is a great time to brainstorm how to improve your collection of sales materials and sales process overall, and create the missing pieces to bring your presentations to a whole new level.

-As your showcases develop, navigation may become an issue.
-If you've been using Showcase for a while, now might be a good time to see if you can reorganize files into a more user-friendly layout.
+As your presentations develop, navigation may become an issue.
+If you've been using Showcase Workshop for a while, now might be a good time to see if you can reorganize files into a more user-friendly layout.

 Or, maybe it's time for you to add PDFs that you can fill and sign to create contracts and orders on the go from any device.